 Vehicle Finance Today is a credit broker, not a lender.
 Our rates start from 7.9% APR.
 The rate you are offered will depend on your individual circumstances.
 Representative Example: Borrowing £6,500 over 48 months with a representative APR of 19.8%, the amount payable would be £191.62 a month, with a total cost of credit of £2,697.76 and a total amount payable of £9197.76.
-We are located at Bourne House, 23 Hinton Road, Bournemouth, BH21EF.
+We are located at Old Generator House, Unit 3, Bourne Valley Road, Poole, BH12 1DZ.

 How New Vehicle Financing Works With Vehicle Finance Today

 Taking out a new vehicle loan can offer fantastic peace of mind.
 There is less stress about maintenance costs, you don’t need to worry about the vehicle’s history, not to mention the fact that things like your vehicle insurance and road tax will almost certainly be cheaper.
 So if you’re looking to get a new vehicle on finance, how does the process work?